 You can also go ice-skating on the frozen lake near the Castle, which is a wonderful experience and of course, will keep you warm too!

 The city still has a lovely buzz although it’s quieter than the busy months there are still plenty of people about.
 I was lucky enough to book on the Budapest Caving Tour, last minute but during peak season these tours fill up very quickly.
-You might think the caves would be really cold in January but they are actually warmer than outside and stay the same temperature the whole year round.
+You might think the caves would be really cold in January but they are actually warmer than outside and stay at the same temperature the whole year round.

 Visiting Budapest in February